Chocolate with Nuts: Reception

-"Chocolate with Nuts" has received acclaim from both critics and fans alike and is often cited as one of the show's best episodes.
+"Chocolate with Nuts" has received universal acclaim from both critics and fans alike and is often cited as one of the show's best episodes.
 Jordan Moreau, Katcy Stephan and David Viramontes of Variety ranked "Chocolate with Nuts" as the fourth best SpongeBob SquarePants episode.
 Emily Estep of "WeGotThisCovered.com" rated the episode as the tenth best episode of the show, saying "The reason 'Chocolate with Nuts' is such a good episode is that it subtly and somewhat darkly hints at the concept of just how crazy the people who live around you are.
 SpongeBob and Patrick are mostly swindled into buying things from other people – actually, a single con man who keeps appearing – and nothing is more terrifying/hilarious than the man who simply starts screaming 'chocolate' repeatedly until SpongeBob and Patrick run away.
 'Chocolate with Nuts' adds the complete absurdity of the program – like the old lady and her even older mother who remembers when 'they first invented chocolate.
 Sweet, sweet chocolate.
 I always hated it!' – and the aspects of SpongeBob's undersea life that mirror our own lives on land – like stranger danger."

 Nancy Basile of About.com ranked the episode No. 5 on her "Best SpongeBob SquarePants Episodes" list.
 She said "I can relate to the customer who spends this entire episode running around Bikini Bottom, screaming for chocolate.
 'Chocolate with Nuts' is about Patrick and SpongeBob trying to get rich by selling chocolate bars door to door ...
 There are witty punchlines and silly sight gags throughout the episode."
 Her favorite scene was when "Patrick focuses a little too hard on their unsuspecting customer."

 SpongeBob's voice actor Tom Kenny considers this one of his favorite episodes.
 It was included in the iTunes collection "SpongeBob SquarePants: Tom Kenny's Top 20", where he called it "a very sick episode.
 You can spend hours theorizing about what these eleven minutes says [sic] about truth, lies, Big Business, entrepreneurship, and consumerism."